ona-li-toki-e-jan-Epiphany-tawa-mi/gigatools/README.md

 - Diamond.
 - Mese.

-If the mod `mcl_tools` (i.e. Mineclonia, VoxeLibre) is present, adds lumber axes for the following materials:
+If the mod `mcl_tools` (i.e. Mineclonia, VoxeLibre) is present, adds tools for the following materials:

 - Iron.
 - Gold.